wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

 ## BVA Step 1
 Input: The underlying collection representing the players (field)

-Output: A yes/no answer whether we were able to successfully modify each player's list to their setup-determined army counts.
+Output: A yes/no answer whether we were able to successfully modify each Player object to their setup-determined army counts.

 ## BVA Step 2
 Input:
 - Underlying PlayerColor storage: Collection

 Output:
+- function output: Boolean
 - Player object storage: Collection
-- Boolean

 ## BVA Step 3
 Input:
 - PlayerColor objects (Collection):
   - An empty collection (error case)
-  - A collection with 2 elements -> interesting case, need to set up a "neutral" player too
   - A collection with [3, 6] elements -> ensure we give players the correct number of armies.

 Note the lack of other error cases above - we expect whoever is calling us to have made the player collection, otherwise